AVC - Additional voluntary contribution

 When a member of a pension scheme divorces, a court order will require that the trustees pay some or all of the member's benefits to the ex-spouse, or ex-civil partner, at the time that these benefits would have been liable to be paid to the member.

 For an employee to be eligible for auto enrolment they must be: Aged between 22 years and state pension age.
 Ordinarily working in the UK under their contract of employment.
 Has qualifying earnings payable by the employer in the relevant pay reference period that are above the earnings trigger for auto enrolment.
-Current tax year 2019-2020 is £10,000.00 per annum.
-For more details on employee classifications, click here.
+Current tax year 2023-2024 is £10,000.00 per annum.

 An entitled worker is someone who does not have qualifying earnings to fit the jobholder description but is entitled to join a workplace pension scheme, usually without employer contribution if they choose, though an employer can choose to make contributions if they wish, it is entirely at their discretion for 'entitled' workers.
 The following requirements must be met to be considered an entitled worker: Work in the UK.
 Aged between 16 and 74.
-Earn less than the qualifying lower earnings threshold (less than £6,136.00 annually, £512.00 monthly, or £118.00 weekly for the 2019-2020 tax year).
-For more details on employee classifications, click here.
+Earn less than the qualifying lower earnings threshold (less than £6,240.00 annually, £520.00 monthly, or £120.00 weekly for the 2023-2024 tax year).

 The stock of a company is partitioned into shares, the total of which are stated at the time of the formation of the business.
 Shares in a company are traded on a stock exchange.
 Shares represent a fraction of ownership of a company and owning shares in a company usually entitles shareholders to a share of the profits, if any, which are then paid as dividends.